thehyve/cbioportal-staging/README.md

 We can configure the app to run as a cron job by using these parameters:

-* `scan.cron`: expects a cron-like expression, extending the usual UN\*X definition to include triggers on the second as well as minute, hour, day of month, month and day of week.  e.g. `0 * * * * MON-FRI` means once per minute on weekdays (at the top of the minute - the 0th second).
+- `scan.cron`: expects a cron-like expression, extending the usual UN\*X definition to include triggers on the second as well as minute, hour, day of month, month and day of week.  e.g. `0 * * * * MON-FRI` means once per minute on weekdays (at the top of the minute - the 0th second).
 Other examples: `0 * * * *` (once every minute), `0 0 * * *` (once every hour), `0 0 0 * *` (once every day).
-* `scan.cron.iterations`: number of times to repeat the cron (set to -1 to repeat indefinitely).
+- `scan.cron.iterations`: number of times to repeat the cron (set to -1 to repeat indefinitely).
 Default is 1 (once).
-* `scan.location`: location to scan (local file system or S3 location).
+- `scan.location`: location to scan (local file system or S3 location).
 In this path is where the app expects to find the study files that it will download and pass on to the transformation step.
 Local file system example: `scan.location=file:///dir/staging_dir/`; S3 example: `scan.location=s3://bucket/staging_dir`.
-* `scan.retry.time`: minutes before trying to find a file specified by the yaml file that has not been found.
+- `scan.retry.time`: minutes before trying to find a file specified by the yaml file that has not been found.
 This will be tried 5 times.
-* `scan.extract.folders`: if used, it will only run the staging app for the specific folders (studies) placed inside the `scan.location` place.
+- `scan.extract.folders`: if used, it will only run the staging app for the specific folders (studies) placed inside the `scan.location` place.
 For example, to only load `study2` and `study3`, contained in `study2_dir` and `study3_dir` folders, set the property like this: `scan.extract.folders=study2_dir,study3_dir`.
 If the property is commented out, the app will load all folders contained in `scan.location`.
-* `etl.working.dir`: location of the working directory, that is the place where the app will save the study files retrieved from `scan.location` and also the generated staging files based on the study files.
+- `etl.working.dir`: location of the working directory, that is the place where the app will save the study files retrieved from `scan.location` and also the generated staging files based on the study files.

 ### Transformer settings

-* `transformation.command.script`: full transformation command, except input and output (-i and -o parameters).
+- `transformation.command.script`: full transformation command, except input and output (-i and -o parameters).
-* `skip.transformation`: set this parameter to `true` if you want to skip the transformation step.
+- `skip.transformation`: set this parameter to `true` if you want to skip the transformation step.

 ### Validation and Loader settings

-* `validation.level`: sets the threshold for loading studies after validation.
+- `validation.level`: sets the threshold for loading studies after validation.
 It has two options: `WARNING` (to already abort loading step if one or more WARNINGs is found during validation step), and `ERROR` (to only abort loading if one or more ERRORs is found during validation step).
-* `cbioportal.mode`: must be `local` or `docker`,  depending whether the app will run with a local cBioPortal or a dockerized cBioPortal.
+- `cbioportal.mode`: must be `local` or `docker`,  depending whether the app will run with a local cBioPortal or a dockerized cBioPortal.
-* `cbioportal.docker.image`, `cbioportal.docker.network`: Docker image and network names for the dockerized cBioPortal.
+- `cbioportal.docker.image`, `cbioportal.docker.network`: Docker image and network names for the dockerized cBioPortal.
 These parameters are only required if the `cbioportal.mode` is `docker`.
-* `cbioportal.docker.cbio.container`: name of the running cBioPortal container (e.g. to be restarted after studies are loaded).
+- `cbioportal.docker.cbio.container`: name of the running cBioPortal container (e.g. to be restarted after studies are loaded).
-* `cbioportal.docker.network`: docker network where cBioPortal is placed.
+- `cbioportal.docker.network`: docker network where cBioPortal is placed.
-* `cbioportal.docker.properties`: path to the `portal.properties` of the cBioPortal container.
+- `cbioportal.docker.properties`: path to the `portal.properties` of the cBioPortal container.
-* `portal.source`: path to portal source, only required when `cbioportal.mode` is `local`.
+- `portal.source`: path to portal source, only required when `cbioportal.mode`* s `local`.

 ### Reporting location settings

-* `central.share.location`: location where the app will save the different files that generates, such as validation reports or logs.
+- `central.share.location`: location where the app will save the different files that generates, such as validation reports or logs.
 This property can point to a local file system location or to a S3 bucket.
-* `central.share.location.portal`: optional URL, in case the reports can also be found on a web portal.
+- `central.share.location.portal`: optional URL, in case the reports can also be found on a web portal.
 This will URL will be added to email notifications.
 For example: `https://s3.console.aws.amazon.com/s3/buckets/my_bucket/myreports_folder`.

 ### S3 vs local file system settings

 If any of the `*.location` attributes above points to an S3 bucket, you will have to configure the following:

-* `cloud.aws.region.static`: environment settings needed by S3 library.
+- `cloud.aws.region.static`: environment settings needed by S3 library.
 This is needed when `scan.location` points to S3 and running the tool outside EC2 environment.
-* `cloud.aws.credentials.accessKey` and `cloud.aws.credentials.secretKey`: optional aws credentials for access to S3 bucket.
+- `cloud.aws.credentials.accessKey` and `cloud.aws.credentials.secretKey`: optional aws credentials for access to S3 bucket.
 Set these when aws credentials have not been configured on machine or if default aws credentials are different.
 Setting it here also improves performance of the S3 operations (probably because if these are not set, a slower trial and error route is chosen).

 If **none** of the `*.location` attributes points to an S3 bucket, you will have to configure the following:

-* `spring.autoconfigure.exclude`: set this to the list of AWS classes to skip in autoconfigure step when starting up the app.
+- `spring.autoconfigure.exclude`: set this to the list of AWS classes to skip in autoconfigure step when starting up the app.
 Set it to this: `spring.autoconfigure.exclude=org.springframework.cloud.aws.autoconfigure.context.ContextInstanceDataAutoConfiguration,org.springframework.cloud.aws.autoconfigure.context.ContextRegionProviderAutoConfiguration,org.springframework.cloud.aws.autoconfigure.context.ContextStackAutoConfiguration`

 ### Mail properties

 The app sends emails to keep the user informed about the status of the tasks performed by the app.
 In order to do that, we need the following parameters to be set:

-* `mail.to`: comma-separated addresses where the app will send the emails to.
+- `mail.to`: comma-separated addresses where the app will send the emails to.
-* `mail.from`: email address to be used as sender/"from"
+- `mail.from`: email address to be used as sender/"from"
-* `mail.smtp.user`: smtp user name.
+- `mail.smtp.user`: smtp user name.
-* `mail.smtp.password`: (optional) respective credentials of the app email (corresponding to `mail.smtp.user`).
+- `mail.smtp.password`: (optional) respective credentials of the app email (corresponding to `mail.smtp.user`).
 This **can be empty** if a local email service (e.g. local postfix) is used.
-* `mail.smtp.host`: email host, in Gmail is `smtp.gmail.com`.
+- `mail.smtp.host`: email host, in Gmail is `smtp.gmail.com`.
-* `mail.debug`: boolean, if set to `true` prints debugging logs in the screen.
+- `mail.debug`: boolean, if set to `true` prints debugging logs in the screen.
-* `mail.transport.protocol`: email transport protocol, usually `smtp`.
+- `mail.transport.protocol`: email transport protocol, usually `smtp`.
-* `mail.smtp.port`: smtp port, in Gmail is `465`, for local (e.g. postfix) it is usually `25`
+- `mail.smtp.port`: smtp port, in Gmail is `465`, for local (e.g. postfix) it is usually `25`
-* `mail.smtp.auth`: boolean, if set to `true` requires to log in for the mail app email before sending messages.
+- `mail.smtp.auth`: boolean, if set to `true` requires to log in for the mail app email before sending messages.
 In general is set to `true`.
-* `mail.smtp.ssl.enable`: enable SSL if set to `true`.
+- `mail.smtp.ssl.enable`: enable SSL if set to `true`.
 In general is set to `true`.
-* `mail.smtp.starttls.enable` enable TLS if set to `true`.
+- `mail.smtp.starttls.enable` enable TLS if set to `true`.
 In general is set to `true`.
-* `study.curator.emails`: comma-separated emails of the users which will get automatic access to studies loaded, and also will receive a copy of all emails sent by the staging app.
+- `study.curator.emails`: comma-separated emails of the users which will get automatic access to studies loaded, and also will receive a copy of all emails sent by the staging app.

 ### Debug settings

-* `logging.level.root`: default log level / you can use this to debug and troubleshoot issues (default `INFO`)
+- `logging.level.root`: default log level / you can use this to debug and troubleshoot issues (default `INFO`)
-* `debug.mode`: if debug mode is set to `true`, emails will only be sent to the `study.curator.emails` (and not to the `mail.smtp.user`)
+- `debug.mode`: if debug mode is set to `true`, emails will only be sent to the `study.curator.emails` (and not to the `mail.smtp.user`)

+### Update cbioportal version used for integration tests

+Update to the same Dockerhub image reference (e.g., _cbioportal/cbioportal-3.1.4_):

+- `test.cbioportal.docker.image` property in _pom.xml_
+- `cbioportal.docker.image` in _src/test/resources/integration_test.properties_
+- `TEST_CBIOPORTAL_DOCKER_IMAGE` in _.circleci/config.yml_

 ### Other

-* `study.publish.command_prefix`:  add a command for the study publisher layer (study authorization), otherwise leave it empty (or comment it out).
+- `study.publish.command_prefix`:  add a command for the study publisher layer (study authorization), otherwise leave it empty (or comment it out).
 The staging app will append the `study id` and the `study.curator.emails` to this command.
-* `server.alias`: recognizable name for the server, appears in the emails, e.g. `DEV`.
+- `server.alias`: recognizable name for the server, appears in the emails, e.g. `DEV`.